dips-21/my_practice/README.md

 **Overriding Polymorphism
 ===========================
-When the method being called is present in multiple classes which are in an inheritance hierarchy then the decision to call which method is based on run time type of the object.
+When the method being called is present in multiple classes which are in an inheritance hierarchy then the decision to call which method is based on run time type of the object.obj has virtual pointer n it points to virtual table. virtual table of it's class has location of all function of that class.
 *it must follow inheritance hirearchy.
-*the called resolved on run time type of object.
 *we cannot decrease the visibility of method when overriding.(if parent scope is default then in child class it can be public but not private ).
 //for eg addAll uses add ,if we could override add and make it private ,that would break addAll.